Anton Bulin: Revolutionary activity

 After the February Revolution he was elected a member of the regimental committee of his regiment.
 During the July Days, he organized a march of his regiment to the Tauride Palace in support of the Petrograd workers, and the 3rd Reserve Infantry Regiment, armed and in full combat order, moved to Petrograd.
 Bulin walked with a red armband at the head of the regiment.
 On the way to the Tauride, the soldiers of the 3rd Reserve led the Jaeger, Izmailovsky and Semenovsky regiments along with them.

 When the workers and soldiers approached the Tauride Palace, demanding an immediate end to the war and the transfer of all power to the Soviets, rifle shots were heard from the direction of the palace.
 Bulin and a group of soldiers, without thinking, rushed to the left wing, where the cadets were holed up, and a few minutes later the shots stopped.
 For this he was arrested in July 1917 and imprisoned in Kresty Prison until September.

 The members of the regimental committees arrested after the suppression of the July demonstration, including Bulin, sent a greeting from prison to the 6th Party Congress.
 This greeting was read at the congress by Yakov Sverdlov.
 Immediately after his release from prison, Bulin was again among the soldiers.
-People who knew this man well still remember his direct gaze, unhurried manner of speaking, amazing ability to attract people's hearts, quickly win their favor.

 From September 1917 he was a member of the Red Guard.
 As a soldier, he participated in the formation of an armed detachment, then, together with this detachment, defended the approaches to Krasnoye Selo.
 As a commissar of the Peterhof garrison, he participated in battles with the troops of the Russian Provisional Government near Tsarskoye Selo and Krasnoye Selo.